emmanueltuyishimire/Age-Calculator-Hub/README.md

 1.  **Update Your Publisher ID**:
     - Open the file `src/app/layout.tsx`.
     - Find the AdSense script tag and replace the placeholder with **your own Google AdSense Publisher ID**.
+It has been pre-filled with `ca-pub-3042243846300811`.

 2.  **Authorize Your Site**:
     - Open the `public/ads.txt` file.
     - Replace the placeholder with **your own Google AdSense Publisher ID**.
 This file is crucial for advertisers to verify that your site is authorized to sell ad inventory.
+It has been pre-filled with `pub-3042243846300811`.

 Once these steps are completed, AdSense will be correctly configured for your site.